SteamDatabase/RemoteControlDocs/README.md

 ## Introduction
 This is an overview of the RESTful API for the Steam Remote HTTP API, first documented by [SteamDB](http://steamdb.info/blog/31/) back in October 2013.
 They later released [another blogpost](http://steamdb.info/blog/37/) with more information and a link to a repository providing some more functionality than that which is in the _headsDown.html_ file provided with Steam as of December 19th.

-Credit mostly goes to the SteamDB guys for this, they did all the leg-work.
-I just extracted the information from their [SteamRemoteClient Tool](https://github.com/SteamDatabase/RemoteUI/) and turned it into a REST Documentation.
+Credit mostly goes to the SteamDB guys for this, they did all the leg-work. just extracted the information from their [SteamRemoteClient Tool](https://github.com/SteamDatabase/RemoteUI/) and turned it into a REST Documentation.

 ## Table of Contents
 + [Overview](#overview)